knallbumm/pinsel/README.md

 # npm
 npm i pinsel
 ```

-*There is also the possibility to use only parts of Pinsel or to write extensions yourself.
-If you want to know more about this, have a look at the detailed documentation: `@pinsel/core` & `@pinsel/renderer`*
+_There is also the possibility to use only parts of Pinsel or to write extensions yourself.
+If you want to know more about this, have a look at the detailed documentation: `@pinsel/core` & `@pinsel/renderer`_

----

 ## Motivation
+We were looking for a Libary to help us draw on the HTML5 Canvas, but to our surprise we couldn't find a suitable one.
+Known libaries either have a strong focus on artistic use (e.g. p5.js), or are mainly designed to visualise data (e.g. D3.js).
+Others are only documented in fragments, are inconvenient to use or simply lack features.

+This is how we came up with the idea of writing a library ourselves, with which simple little gimmicks can be implemented.
+One that is easy to use and designed for TypeScript.

 ## Contributing